ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/03_ligand_behavior/processed_outputs/README.md

 This directory contains output files for the `02_5FWJ_apo` ligand behavior analysis workflow.

+The folder label `02_5FWJ_apo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-depleted** receptor setup.

 ## Current contents

-This folder includes both replica-level raw analysis outputs and a processed summary table for the 5FWJ_apo system.
+This folder includes replica-level raw analysis outputs and a processed summary table for the **5FWJ metal-depleted** receptor setup.

 ### Raw analysis outputs